www.wormx.org www.wormcontrol.org www.controlworms.org

 Impact of wild birds on food safety/farm hygiene (goats/sheep) – farm to fork

-Urocortin effects on porcine pituitary LH production; cloning urocortin in the pig
+Urocortin effects on procine pituitary LH production; cloning urocortin in the pig

-Use of probiotics in horses (weanlings, yearlings) and goats (feedlot)
+Use of probiotics in *horses (weanlings, yearlings) and goats (feedlot; food safety - farm to fork)

 GRANT WRITING EXPERIENCE